pubnub/LinkItONE/README.md

         Serial.begin(9600);
         Serial.println("Serial setup");

 5)	Establish communication over GPRS in a while loop, by calling the ``attachGPRS`` method of the LGPRS class.
-Replace the three parameters of the ``attachGPRS`` method with your network provider’s information such as the access point name, username and password.
-Allow one second of waiting time before reconnecting to GPRS in a while loop by calling ``delay(1000)`` function.
+Replace the three parameters of the ``attachGPRS`` method with your network provider’s information for the access point name, username and password.
+Allow one second of waiting time before reconnecting to GPRS in the while loop by calling ``delay(1000)`` function.
 Once it’s connected, send the ``"LGPRS setup"`` message to the serial output.

     while (!LGPRS.attachGPRS("everywhere", "eesecure", "secure"))
     {